Agarciafernandez/MTT/readme.txt

 - Folder PMBM contains the implementations of the Poisson multi-Bernoulli mixture (PMBM) filter and the multi-Bernoulli mixture (MBM) filter described in

 A. F. García-Fernández, J. L. Williams, K. Granström, and L. Svensson, “Poisson multi-Bernoulli mixture filter: direct derivation and implementation,” IEEE Transactions on Aerospace and Electronic Systems, vol. 54, no. 4, pp. 1883–1901, Aug.
 2018.
-A. F. García-Fernández,Y. Xia , K. Granström, L. Svensson, J. L. Williams, "Gaussian implementation of the multi-Bernoulli mixture filter", in Proceedings of the 22nd International conference on Information Fusion, 2019.
+A. F. García-Fernández, Y. Xia , K. Granström, L. Svensson, J. L. Williams, "Gaussian implementation of the multi-Bernoulli mixture filter", in Proceedings of the 22nd International conference on Information Fusion, 2019.

 In order to run the filters, execute PoissonMBMtarget_filter.m for the PMBM filter